aosabook/500lines/ci/README.rst

 If you kill the test_runner.py process, dispatcher.py will figure out that the runner is no longer available and will remove it from the pool.

+You can also kill the test runner before it runs a test, to simulate a machine going down.
+If you do so, the dispatcher will realize the runner went down and will wait for a new runner to connect.
+Upon connection, it will dispatch the unfinished commit to it.

 If you kill the dispatcher, the repo observer will figure out it went down and will throw an exception.
 The test runners will also notice, and will shut down.